-What happens when you are first told you have AMD?
+What happens when you get a new macular degeneration (AMD) diagnosis?
 Well, in a nutshell, it’s not going to be a good day!
 And that is an understatement!

 What happened then?
 The RS told me I had wet AMD in my right eye and dry AMD in my left eye!
 Whoa!!!
 Personally, I did not know the first thing about AMD!
 I didn’t know if they were telling me I was going to go blind rapidly or slowly.
 My intuition was telling me that it was very bad news, but I clung to the hope that the eye doctors could cure me.

 What then?
 The RS told me I was going to get injections in my wet eye.
 Oh, Lord!
 He was going to poke me in the eye with a needle, repeatedly, on a regularly scheduled basis, forever!
 Then, for the dry eye, he wanted me to take vitamins!
 Yep, vitamins!